jaydee-io/gflags/INSTALL.md

 Installing a binary distribution package
 ========================================

-No official binary distribution packages are provided by the gflags developers.
+No official binary distribution packages are provided by the jflags developers.
 There may, however, be binary packages available for your OS.
 Please consult also the package repositories of your Linux distribution.

-For example on Debian/Ubuntu Linux, gflags can be installed using the following command:
+For example on Debian/Ubuntu Linux, jflags can be installed using the following command:

-    sudo apt-get install libgflags-dev
+    sudo apt-get install libjflags-dev

 Compiling the source code with CMake
 =========================

-The build system of gflags is since version 2.1 based on [CMake](http://cmake.org).
+The build system of jflags is since version 2.1 based on [CMake](http://cmake.org).
 The common steps to build, test, and install software are therefore:

 1. Extract source files.